 II F 1.
 Purpose

 Adherence to the Faculty Code of Professional Ethics, II.C.1, and to the Conduct Regulations, II.F.3, is the responsibility of the individual faculty member.
 The principles implicit in these procedures are for the benefit of all who are involved with or are affected by the rules and regulations of Washington State University.

+For all cases related to Title IX Sexual Harassment, as defined in EP #15 (Policy Prohibiting Discrimination and Harassment) specific procedure requirements are required, as described in the sections below.

 1) The purpose of this document is to enumerate the violations of law or policy for which faculty may be subject to discipline, and to provide a process for addressing those violations that ensures the accused faculty member’s rights are adequately protected.